yamcodes/firebase-auth-test/services/fat-identity/test-config/README.md

 - `vitest.config.ts`: Main Vitest configuration

 > [!NOTE]
-> You'll notice that `.env.test` is not here: that's in the root of the `fat-identity-hono` project.
+> You'll notice that `.env.test` is not here: that's in the root of the `fat-identity` project.